outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 > And quoting works just like in an email.
 ```

-The use of `##` indicate a level-2 header.
+The use of `##` indicates a level-2 header.
 The highest level of posts is `##`, since the post title itself should be the only level-1 header.
 So don't use `# Some section`.
 You should always start with `## Some section`.
 You can then create subsections with `### Some subsection` and subsubsections with `#### Some subsubsection` (if you need them).

-Not all of the features above may work in the comment section.
+Not all of the features above may work in the comments section.
 That's because the comments use a different markdown implementation that is not as powerful as pandoc.
 There's nothing we can do about this.